-- A. Absent good cause consistent with SOP 575.35(A), In cases involving an officerinvolved death or death of a person where a department member discharges a firearm, the department shall make reasonable attempts to notify the person's next of kin and provide them an opportunity to view the video footage within forty-eight (48) hours of the incident.
-This requirement does not apply to situations where reasonable suspicion exists that the next of kin was a witness to or otherwise involved in the incident, or where there is a particularized, specific risk that the disclosure would endanger the safety of a person (including a department member). - A.B.
-Absent good cause consistent with SOP 575.35(A), the department shall make reasonable attempts to notify the following individuals or entities and provide them an opportunity to view the video footage at least forty-eight (48) hours prior to its release: - 1.
-Department members depicted in the video and/or significantly involved in the incident; - The Milwaukee Police Association and/or the Milwaukee Police Supervisors Organization, provided the department member(s) is represented by one of these labor unions;

-3.-The individual against whom force was used;

-4. If the individual is deceased, the next of kin will be notified;

-5.4.
-If the individual is a juvenile, his/her parents or legal guardian;
+- A. Absent good cause consistent with SOP 575.35(A), in cases involving an officer-involved death or death of a person where a department member discharges a firearm, the department shall make reasonable attempts to notify the person's next of kin and provide them an opportunity to view the video footage within forty-eight (48) hours of the incident.
+This requirement does not apply to situations in which the next of kin was a witness or otherwise involved in the incident. - B. The department shall also make reasonable attempts to notify the following individuals or entities and provide them an opportunity to view the video footage at least seventy-two (72) hours prior to its release: - 1.
+Department members depicted in the video and/or significantly involved in the incident. - The Milwaukee Police Association and/or the Milwaukee Police Supervisors Organization, provided the department member(s) is represented by one of these labor unions. - 3.
+The individual against whom force was used. - 4.
+If the individual is a juvenile, his/her parents or legal guardian. - 5.
+Any legal counsel that represents any of the individuals listed above.
+A notification to counsel may serve as the notification to the individual.

-- 6.5.
-Any victim, as defined in Wis.
-Stat. § 950.02(4)(a), depicted in the video; - 7.6.
-Any legal counsel that represents any of the individuals listed above (a notification to counsel may serve as the notification to the individual); - 8.7.
-The District Attorney's Office and the City Attorney's Office; and - 9.8.
-Other individuals or entities as deemed appropriate by the Chief of Police or his/her designee. - B.C.
-Prior to release, the department shall consult and seek feedback from the District Attorney's Office and the outside investigating agency if the incident falls under Wis.
+- 6. The District Attorney's Office and the City Attorney's Office. - 7.
+Other individuals or entities as deemed appropriate by the Chief of Police or his/her designee. - C. Prior to release, the department shall consult and seek feedback from the District Attorney's Office and the outside investigating agency if the incident falls under Wis.
 Stat. § 175.47.